Nk21t5c7/portfolio-public/README.md

 # Portfolio:
-A personal portfolio website built with Next.js and Chakra UI to showcase my projects and skills.
+A personal portfolio website built with Next.js, TypeScript, and Chakra UI to showcase my projects and skills.

 ### Tech Stack:
 - Next.js 15